jamesrynn/Basic_DNN/README.md

 ## Notable Functionality Changes:
-* arbitrary number of layers with arbitrary number of nodes in each
+* arbitrary number of hidden layers with arbitrary number of nodes in each
 * choice of activation function including linear, sigmoid, ReLU, leaky ReLU and ELU
 * batch stochastic Gradient descent rather than (single sample) stochastic gradient descent